 During the first day of classes, teachers informally evaluate whether new students in their classes have been placed into the appropriate levels.
 If a teacher or student believes that the student has been inappropriately placed the student is encouraged to take the Re-placement Exam.
 The Re-placement exam is a different version of the original placement exam and will consist of the same general content.
 Depending on the test results for each test taken, students will either remain in the same level or be placed in lower or higher levels.

-There are three circumstances under which students may be admitted at times other than the class/program start date:

-If a student has applied for a change of status the waiting time for approval from USCIS can vary from 1-6 months.
-By the time the student receives a response from USCIS to begin attending classes the initial program start date may have passed.
-However, the student must be enrolled into the program no later than 30 days after the approval of the change of status.
-In this situation IEC makes an exception, assigning the student to the existing class which most closely corresponds to his/her placement results.

-When a transfer student has been released by their previous school they must take the IEC placement test.
-He/she may achieve a placement test score for a level which does not have enough students to form a new group.
-In this instance the student must join the appropriate class in progress.

-When a student has been on a medical leave of absence they must resume attending classes as soon as it expires.
-If a new class is not available, they must join the most appropriate class, already in progress, in relation to the class they were attending when the leave began.
-Failure to enroll in a prom/course always results in a loss of status, therefore IEC ensures students that we will accommodate such urgent needs.

-These are exceptional circumstances that do not occur frequently.
-However, if this should happen, students falling into one of the above categories must enroll in courses for at least 9 consecutive months in order to ensure compliance with their non-immigrant status as well as their participation in the agreed curriculum.

-In any of the situations such students remain enrolled during each academic year for the time period required by both USCIS as well as by IEC’s program guidelines.
-This is equivalent to three trimesters.

-Upon completion of the registration process, a Confirmation of Registration will be mailed or given to all applicants.
-Additional documents needed may be submitted during the first week of class.
+Re-placement may also occur following mid-term or final exams, in cases where a student has been found to have been improperly placed, or if the original placement level was not immediately available.
+Decisions will be made in consultation with the student’s academic advisor and IEC’s Director of Education.
+If efforts to assist a student in reaching the appropriate competency level for their course have been made and been found to be unrealistic, the student may be:

+Re-assigned to an appropriate course already in progress

+OR

+Placed on a reduced course load until the appropriately leveled course becomes available.
+This time period may be no more than 12 weeks.
+If, at the end of 12 weeks, the appropriate course is not available, the student will be dropped from the school.

 COURSE SCHEDULES

 Schedules for all current and future courses are generated by the office staff.
 All updates are approved by our Director of Education.
 Upon receipt of the course assignment, a member of the office staff will note the start date.
 In addition, one week before the start date, students will receive a phone call reminding them of this important upcoming date.
-On the first day of class, International Student Advisers provide all class members the finalized schedule.
+On the first day of class, the International Student Advisor provide all class members the finalized schedule.

-TEXTBOOKS
+COURSE MATERIALS

-All students are required to purchase course textbooks on or before the first day of his/her class.
+All students are required to purchase course textbooks and have them by the first day of class.
 IEC accepts cash, check, or credit card payment.
-Students who do not bring their textbooks with them by the 3rd day of their classes will not be allowed to return to the class until they have the textbooks.
+When purchased through IEC directly, we guarantee that you will have these materials before the first day of class, and that coordinating workbooks, audio materials, and online access codes will be included in the fee.
+If a student chooses to purchases course materials elsewhere, these must include all of the items required for the course, as described above.
+These must be new, rather than used, as students may not be able to apply vital access codes with used materials.
+All students are expected to bring all of their course materials to every class meeting date.
+If a student forgets their materials he/she may be dismissed from class.
+Failure to meet attendance requirements may cause a student to be dropped from a course and/or to lose his/her visa status.

-Basic A level: John and Liz Soars (Second Edition) American Headway Starter.
+Basic A level: John and Liz Soars (Third Edition) American Headway Starter.
 Oxford University Press